-According to latest numbers by IDC, Android is currently powering around 80% of the total smartphones available in the world today.
-That percentage amounts to a huge number of android devices in the planet.
+According to the latest numbers by IDC, Android is currently powering around 80% of the total smartphones available in the world today.
+That percentage amounts to a huge number of android devices on the planet.
 This is both good and bad.
-Good for google, which gets to collect all of your data and bad for the developers who have to program their apps for thousands of individual devices.
+Good for Google, which gets to collect all of your data, and bad for the developers who have to program their apps for thousands of individual devices.
 Checking the compatibility of the apps with each Android device is impossible which causes errors like the one we are about to discuss here.

 The Google Play Store is also facing this problem.
 Being among the most installed apps on any Android phone, it is bound to have lots of errors.
 One of these errors is the Play Store Error 101 | App could not be downloaded.
 This is quite an old error and most of the devices getting this error are old ones from the Android 4.0 and below era.
 The error occurs when the user tries to install any app from the Play Store and as soon as they hit the Install button, the app shows that the <App name> could not be downloaded due to an error. (-101).

 This is certainly not a pleasant experience for the users who are trying to download the infamous Candy Crush or to check their Facebook account.
 Luckily for us, the fix is quite simple.
 In this post, we will discuss the procedure to fix the Google Play Store so that you can enjoy Android in its full glory.

 Fixing Play Store Error 101 | App Could not be Downloaded due to an error (-101)